nshantha/athenyx/README.md

 * `INGEST_REPO_URL`: Optional default Git URL of a repository you want to index (e.g., `https://github.com/GoogleCloudPlatform/microservices-demo.git`)
 * `INGEST_TARGET_EXTENSIONS`: Comma-separated list of file extensions to process (e.g., `.py,.go,.cs,.java,.js`)
 * `BACKEND_API_URL`:
-  * For Docker: Use `http://backend:8000` (the frontend container connects to the backend container)
   * For Local: Use `http://localhost:8000` (the frontend process connects to the backend process)

 ### 3. Install Dependencies & Build Grammars